 S.ID.B.
-Summarize, represent, and interpret data on two categorical and quantitative variables.
+Summarize, represent, and interpret data on two categorical and quantitative variables

-6. Represent data on two categorical variables on a clustered bar chart and describe how the variables are related.
-Summarize categorical data for two categories in two-way frequency tables.
+6. Represent Summarize categorical data on two categorical variables on a clustered bar chart and describe how the variables are related.
+Summarize categorical data for for two categories in two-way frequency tables.
 Interpret relative frequencies in the context of the data (including joint, marginal, and conditional relative frequencies).
-Recognize possible associations and trends in the data.★
+Recognize possible associations and trends in the data.

-Example: Represent the relationship between student effort (on a scale of 1 - 5) and letter grade in a math class with a clustered bar chart and describe the relationship using a relative frequency table.
+5. Example: Represent the relationship between student effort (on a scale of 1-5) and letter grade in a math class with a clustered bar chart and describe the relationship using a relative frequency table.

-- Represent data on two quantitative variables on a scatter plot, and describe how the variables are related.★ - a.
-Fit a linear function to data where a scatter plot suggests a linear relationship and use the fitted function to solve problems in the context of the data. - b.
-Use functions fitted to data, focusing on quadratic and exponential models, or choose a function suggested by the context.
-Utilize technology where appropriate.★ c.
-Informally assess the fit of a function by plotting and analyzing residuals. \star
+6.7.
+Represent data on two quantitative variables on a scatter plot, and describe how the variables are related. \pm a.
+Use data to solve problems in the context of the data.
+Use given functions or choose a function suggested by the context.
+Emphasize linear, quadratic, and exponential models.
+Fit a linear function wherefor a scatter plot that suggests a linear relationship and use the fitted function to solve problems in the context of the data. association. ★ High School - Statistics | 8 b.
+Use functions fitted to data, focusing on quadratic and exponential models, or choose a function sugge sted by the context.
+Utilize technology where appropriate. ★ a.
+Fit a function to the data; use functions fitted to b. c.
+Informally assess the fit of a function by plotting and analyzing residuals.